Styd051/DOOM64-Super-EX-Plus/README.md

 -DOOMPiter for the sprite Nailgun

--Molecicco for the sprite Icon Of Sin version Immorpher, and the sprite Keen Mario
+-Molecicco for the sprite Icon Of Sin version Immorpher

+-Bobjet for the sprite Keen Mario